Face to face fundraising

 How do I recognise a Macular Society fundraiser?

-Our fundraisers wear an ID badge showing the fundraiser’s name, photo and ID number.
+Our fundraisers wear an ID badge showing the fundraiser’s name, photo, and ID number.

-Where does Macular Society fundraise?
+Where does the Macular Society fundraise?

 About our fundraisers